-BIO 182 FUNCTIONAL ANATOMY AND PHYSIOLOGY II is a continuation of BIO 181 and provides students with an in-depth study of the endocrine, circulatory, respiratory, digestive, excretory, and reproductive systems, and concludes with a study of basic human development and genetics.
-Prerequisites: BIO 181 or permission of professor.
-Laboratory course.
-4 credits.
+BIO 192 HUMAN ANATOMY AND PHYSIOLOGY II is a continuation of BIO 191 and examines the endocrine, circulatory, respiratory, digestive, excretory, and reproductive systems and also the basics of nutrition, and concludes with a study of bas1c human development and genetics.
+Prerequisites: BIO 191 or permission of professor.
+Laboratory course 4 credits.